sahilrajput03/learn-react/README.md

 Query: how would google know that a certain page with url like below exists? http://slasher.tv/app/news/partner/6036639a657a566248b973f7

-- Possible way out: We should be having a static page build having multiple html files generated which then will be easily crawled by search engines.
+- Possible way: We can generate a static build with multiple html files generated for each route which then be easily crawled by search engines.

 Also, Google won't know that the "/app/news/partner/6036639a657a566248b973f7" url exists.
 Google can't find it because the site requires login.
 Adding react-helmet is to prepare for the future, when the pages are publicly visible.
 We just didn't want to forget to add it before the site goes public, so we wanted to get it implemented early